-[para 63] Section 60 of the Act sets out the duty on custodians to protect health information.
+[para 69] Section 60 of the Act sets out the duty on custodians to protect health information.
 It states:

-60(1) A custodian must take reasonable steps in accordance with the regulations to maintain administrative, technical and physical safeguards that will

-- (a) protect the confidentiality of health information that is in its custody or under its control and the privacy of the individuals who are the subjects of that information, - (b) protect the confidentiality of health information that is to be stored or used in a jurisdiction outside Alberta or that is to be disclosed by the custodian to a person in a jurisdiction outside Alberta and the privacy of the individuals who are the subjects of that information. - (c) protect against any reasonably anticipated - (i) threat or hazard to the security or integrity of the health information or of loss of the health information, or and
+- 60(1) A custodian must take reasonable steps in accordance with the regulations to maintain administrative, technical and physical safeguards that will - (a) protect the confidentiality of health information that is in its custody or under its control and the privacy of the individuals who are the subjects of that information, - (b) protect the confidentiality of health information that is to be stored or used in a jurisdiction outside Alberta or that is to be disclosed by the custodian to a person in a jurisdiction outside Alberta and the privacy of the individuals who are the subjects of that information. - (c) protect against any reasonably anticipated - (i) threat or hazard to the security or integrity of the health information or of loss of the health information, or - (ii) unauthorized use, disclosure or modification of the health information or unauthorized access to the health information, and